Explore the top speeds of NASCAR cars on straightaways and in turns, affecting their speeds, and safety considerations at high speeds.

 - Emergency response teams: NASCAR has dedicated emergency response teams stationed at every race to provide immediate medical assistance in the event of an accident.

-- Safety protocols: NASCAR has established strict safety protocols that all drivers, teams, and staff must follow to ensure the safety of everyone involved in the races.
+- Safety protocols: NASCAR has established strict protocols that all drivers, teams, and staff must follow to ensure the safety of everyone involved in the races.

-Overall, safety is a top priority for NASCAR, and the organization is committed to continuously improving its safety measures to protect the well-being of everyone involved in the sport.
+Overall, is a top priority for NASCAR, and the organization is committed to continuously improving its safety measures to protect the well-being of everyone involved in the sport.
 Through a combination of advanced technology, rigorous training, and strict safety protocols, NASCAR strives to create a safe and secure environment for its drivers to showcase their skills on the track.